geoff-pitman/file-type-pattern-matching-bash-script/README.md

 ***note: the "text" pattern will consider every ascii file valid***

-So "py", "java", "cpp", etc. are a subset of "text"
+So "py", "java", "cpp", etc. are each subsets of "text"